Balance territories for college recruiters

 - On the Territory Design tab, in the Analysis group, click Attribute Constraints.

-The territory attribute constraints are now set and will be applied when you solve the solution.
-Next, you will specify a barrier.
+The territory attribute constraints are set.
+Like the balance variable, the constraints will be applied when you solve the territory solution.

 - The Add Impedance Barriers option specifies line or polygon features that territories cannot cross.